Before covering company liquidation in Chile, it’s worth highlighting why you may have entered the market in the first place.

 Employee Settlement: Settlement of employee obligations, including payment of wages, severance, and other entitlements in accordance with labor laws.

 Account Closure and Tax Compliance: Closure of the company’s accounts and fulfillment of tax obligations, including the submission of final tax returns.

 The liquidation process will normally take between (6) and (12) months, assuming the entity is in good standing and no rectification work is required.

 Need support to liquidate?
 Biz Latin Hub can help

-Contact us at [email protected] for personalized advice.
+Feel free to contact us for personalized advice.

 Learn more about our team and expert authors.